MozhganVD/InteractivePatternDetection/README.md

 # Interactive Multi-Interest Process Pattern Discovery Tool

-This repository provides implementations for discovering outcome-oriented process patterns with three tailored interest functions discussed in paper titled *"Interactive Multi-Interest Process Pattern Discovery" *[[1]](#1).
+This repository provides implementations for discovering outcome-oriented process patterns with three tailored interest functions based on the framework introduced in paper titled *"Interactive Multi-Interest Process Pattern Discovery" *[[1]](#1).

 # Usage
 To use the implemented tool, you need to have a labeled event log in .cvs format (Use the event log in this repo as example), then clone the project and follow the below steps.